isc-projects/bind9/.gitlab/issue_templates/Security_issue.md

 - Does this issue affect multiple implementations?
 <!--
 Issues affecting multiple implementations require very careful coordination.
-We have to make the information does not leak to public until vendors are ready to release fixed versions.
-If that's the case we need to know about this situation as soon as possible to start (confidential!) coordination process within DNS-OARC and other suitable fora.
+We have to make sure the information does not leak to the public until vendors are ready to release fixed versions.
+If it is a multi-vendor issue, we need to know about the situation as soon as possible to start the (confidential!) coordination process within DNS-OARC and other suitable fora.

+Please list implementations you have tested.
 -->

 - Have you shared the information with anyone else?